spujadas/elk-docker/docs/index.md

 In the sample configuration file, make sure that you replace `elk` in `elk:5044` with the hostname or IP address of the ELK-serving host.

-You'll also need to copy the `logstash-beats.crt` file (which contains the CA certificate – or server certificate as the certificate is self-signed – for Logstash's Beats input plugin) from the ELK image to `/etc/pki/tls/certs/logstash-beats.crt`.
+You'll also need to copy the `logstash-beats.crt` file (which contains the CA certificate – or server certificate as the certificate is self-signed – for Logstash's Beats input plugin) from the [source repository of the ELK image](https://github.com/spujadas/elk-docker) to `/etc/pki/tls/certs/logstash-beats.crt`.

 **Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Filebeat instance above.